 People sometimes ask me whether it is better to use herbs, drugs or nutrients for various conditions.
 Where they work equally well my answer is very simple – use the safest.
 Nutrients (vitamins, minerals, essential fats) are natural to the body and side-effects are rare.
 There have never been any deaths recorded from using these.
 Herbs are also natural substances but unlike nutrients they are not natural to the body.
 They have a good safety record but serious side-effects occasionally occur, especially with Chinese herbs.
 Pharmaceutical drugs have an important role to play but they are neither natural substances nor natural to the body.
 They generally work by blocking one of the body’s key biochemical pathways.
 Side-effects are commonplace and correctly prescribed drugs are responsible for 10,000 deaths annually in the UK (three times more deaths than road accidents).
 For this reason they needed to be treated with a degree of caution.

 Finally it should be said that nutrition is only one approach to depression.
 Often it is necessary to look at the underlying causes and thought patterns.
-We also have a leaflet on thinking processes that deals with this issue.
+We also have a leaflet on mind strategies that deals with this issue.